ultimateshadsform/astro-electron-ts/README.md

 ### Using the CLI (Experimental)

-> ⚠️ Note: The CLI is currently in experimental status and may be unstable.
+> [!WARNING] The CLI is currently in experimental status and may be unstable.
 We recommend using the manual installation method above for production projects.

 If you'd like to try the CLI: